 - Your summer weekend special for local guests

-- Referral bonus for past guests
+- The referral bonus for past guests

 - Targeted campaign: one or several emails you send to a specific group of guests to promote an offer that’s relevant to them.